 Budget and Investment

 Calculate your budget first.
-Most people just give up farming within few years for lack of managing cost.
-So don’t make any short term expectation, you must have budget for at least 2 years.
+Most people just give up farming within a few years for lack of managing cost.
+So don’t make any short-term expectations, you must have the budget for at least 2 years.

 There are two types of expenses.
 The first one fixed expenses like purchasing goats, building infrastructure (shelter, fencing), etc.